Imperial Crown of the Holy Roman Empire: Design

 There are three small holes on each of the two side stone-plates from which probably hung chains with pendant jewels, known as pendilia.
 These were a feature of the now-lost crown of Byzantine emperors, as in the mosaic portrait of Justinian I in the Basilica of San Vitale in Ravenna.
 Pendilia are still extant on the Holy Crown of Hungary, or the Crown of Constance of Aragon held in Palermo Cathedral.

 The present red velvet cap on the inside of the crown dates from the 17th century.
 Before this the imperial crown was worn over a mitre; assuming this had the form of the Byzantine camelaucum, the arch would have caused it to bulge up on both sides, much as the embroidered ribbon from front to back on the eleventh century bishops' mitres caused their linen fabric to bulge up.
 Thus the Imperial Crown appears to be the earliest form of mitre crowns worn by the Holy Roman Emperors as a sign of their imperial office, the form of which was perpetuated in the crown created for Rudolf II and now known as the Imperial Crown of Austria.

 Commemoration

 An identical copy was made in 1915 by order of Wilhelm II for display in Aachen, where it is still kept in the Krönungssaal of Aachen Town Hall, built in the 14th century on the remains of Charlemagne's palace.

 There are also copies of the crown and regalia in the Historical Museum of Frankfurt; in the fortress of Trifels in the former Electorate of the Palatinate; and in the Czech castle of Karlštejn, along with a copy of the Crown of Saint Wenceslas.

-The Imperial Crown of the Holy Roman Empire was selected as the main motif for a high value commemorative coin, the €100 Imperial Crown of the Holy Roman Empire commemorative coin, minted in 2008.
-The obverse shows the Imperial Crown of the Holy Roman Empire.
-The reverse shows the Emperor Otto I with the Old St. Peter's Basilica in Rome in the background, where his coronation took place.
+The Imperial Crown of the Holy Roman Empire was selected as the main motif for one of Austria's "100 EUR" commemorative gold coins for the year 2008.
+The obverse shows the Imperial Crown of the Holy Roman Empire; the reverse shows Emperor Otto I in front of Old St. Peter's Basilica in Rome, where his coronation took place.